Locally finitely presented and coherent hearts: Finitely presented objects in the heart

 \section{Finitely presented objects in the heart}

-In this section we start with a Grothendieck category $\G$ and a torsion pair $\t=(\T,\F)$ of finite type in $\G$, and we give a general characterization of the finitely presented objects in the heart $\Ht$ of the Happel-Reiten-Smal\o\ $t$-structure associated with $\t$.
-We then deduce some very explicit characterizations under some general hypotheses that include the case when the category $\G$ is locally coherent.
+In this section we start with a Grothendieck category $\G$ and a torsion pair of finite type $\t=(\T,\F)$ in $\G$, and we give a general characterization of the finitely presented objects in the heart $\Ht$ of the HRS $t$-structure associated with $\t$.
+We then deduce explicit characterizations, under fairly general hypotheses, for the finitely presented stalk complexes in the heart, deducing a complete description $\fp(\Ht)$ when $\G$ is good enough.
+In the last two subsections we study $\fp_2(\Ht)$ (whose understanding is essential in determining whether $\Ht$ is locally coherent) and the category $\underline \F$, which helps us to properly interpret the results of the first half of the section {(see Remark~\ref{interpretation_of_results})}.